Students, Advisers and Teachers

 We invited high school and collegiate students and advisers in Pennsylvania to capture what it looks and feels like to be a Pennsylvania student journalist in 2021-22 and to submit those photos to us to be shared during our Student Celebration Week – the week of April 11.
 View the 2021-22 Witness to History Project.

-Download PNA’s Student Services page.
+Download PNA’s Student Opportunities page.

 More student opportunities!